osrf/ros2multirobotbook/src/ros2_cli.md

   Call `ros2 topic <command> -h` for more detailed usage.
 ```

-Like a Russian nesting doll this ROS command has sub commands!
+Like a Russian nesting doll this ROS command has subcommands!
 There are quite a
-few sub commands; we won't give a treatment of all of them, but let's look at a
+few subcommands; we won't give a treatment of all of them, but let's look at a
-few of them.What's great about the ROS CLI is that the sub commands have their
+few of them.What's great about the ROS CLI is that the subcommands have their
 own help command!
 Why don't we examine the `list` command.
 Repeating our command
 pattern let's try running `ros2 topic list --help`.